-The magnitude of this work was recognized on the global stage in 1993 with the awarding of the Nobel Prize in Chemistry (shared with American Dr. Kary Mullis).
+The magnitude of this work was recognized on the global stage with the awarding of the 1993 Nobel Prize in Chemistry (shared with American Dr. Kary Mullis).
 Following his Nobel win, Smith devoted himself to supporting research in British Columbia.
 He generously pledged his $500,000 award to support science education and successfully challenged the provincial and federal governments to match his donation.

 In the late 1990s, Smith helped realize the dream of creating Canada’s first genomic research centre devoted to the study of cancer.
 His steadfast support for enhancing BC’s research potential led to the creation of new facilities and resources that have resulted in breakthroughs and enabled the training of talented young scientists.

 Through his longstanding commitment to supporting emerging scientific talent, Smith helped to build BC into a hub of world-class health research, and the Michael Smith Foundation for Health Research (MSFHR) has continued to advance this research across the province.